 If it has been determined that you may receive radioactive iodine treatment for thyroid cancer without being hospitalized, the state of Texas does not require informed consent for radioactive iodine treatment, but we obtain your consent because it is important that you understand why you are being treated.
 This document can inform you of what to expect from treatment and how to follow simple precautions after treatment.
+Read more about our radioactive iodine clinic.

 The type of thyroid cancer that you have is a well-differentiated type.
 The cells in this type of thyroid cancer are expected to concentrate iodine just as normal thyroid cells do.
 Other cells in the body do not concentrate iodine.
 Both normal thyroid cells and thyroid cancer cells will be inactivated or destroyed by the radioactive iodine treatment.
 Other cells in your body receive some radiation but they are not damaged as thyroid cells are because they do not concentrate iodine.